Sex, Power, Money, Fame

 To put God above all is not a commandment laid on top of life.
 It is the one act that takes the self off the throne, and the self on the throne is the dam.

 This is the thread that runs identically through every contemplative tradition, the thing Aldous Huxley called the perennial philosophy, the single teaching that surfaces independently in the Vedanta, in Taoism, in the Christian mystics, in Sufism, in the Buddhist dharma: that there is a divine ground to all being, that the deepest self in a human being is one with it, and that the purpose of a life is to realise that unity in fact and not merely in theory.
 William James, studying the raw reports of religious experience as a scientist, found the same invariant underneath every culture's account: the sense of a wider self and a reconciliation with it, arriving as the lower, anxious, self-defending consciousness gives way.
 The Tao Te Ching describes the sage who does not contend and therefore cannot be contended with, the third gate dissolved into the heart.
 The Gita describes action offered up rather than grasped at, the will of the third gate surrendered to something above it.
-They are all, every one of them, descriptions of a current that has been allowed to rise by a self that finally got out of its own way.
+They are all descriptions of a current that has been allowed to rise by a self that finally got out of its own way.

 The next cycle